sebasSerrano12/mediTranslate/README.md

 # MediTranslate
 MediTranslate is an app that provides a triage solution for healthcare professionals, it simplifies communication with Spanish-speaking patients.
-It helps ensure accurate and efficient translation between medical personnel and Spanish-soeaking patients, bridging the language barrier in healthcare settings.
+It helps ensure accurate and efficient translation between medical personnel and Spanish-speaking patients, bridging the language barrier in healthcare settings.

 https://codepen.io/sebastianSerrano/pen/oNOWvBg